-In this lesson, we will learn how to solve probabilty problems that may involve geometry and the area of geometrical shapes.
+In these lessons, we will learn how to solve probability problems that may involve geometry and the area of geometrical shapes.

 Related Topics: More Probability Lessons

 ABCD is a square.
 M is the midpoint of BC and N is the midpoint of CD.
 A point is selected at random in the square.
 Calculate the probability that it lies in the triangle MCN.

 Let 2x be the length of the square.